 Consequences on running your AC with a dirty air filter

 You can run your AC without a filter for a short period of time.
-In spite of this fact, HVAC specialists like Air Conditioning Tune-Up Near Me will suggest that running your AC without a filter for more than 6-8 hours can cause serious damage to the system, as well as lowering the quality of the air in your home significantly.
+In spite of this fact, HVAC specialists like Air Conditioning Tune-Up company will suggest that running your AC without a filter for more than 6-8 hours can cause serious damage to the system, as well as lowering the quality of the air in your home significantly.

 Are you still confused about whether to have an air filter or not?
 Call us at 2817190722.